paulhamsh/SparkMIDIHeltec/README.md

 # SparkMIDIHeltec
 MIDI converter to control Spark amp
+Based on a Heltec ESP32 WIFI board, a commodity USB Host adapter and some components for the serial DIN MIDI.

 Allows multiple MIDI sources to control a Spark 40 amplifier - bluetooth controller, UBS MIDI controller or serial DIN MIDI.